 - Our September Issue Is For Everyone Writing Their Own Rules: I love that Bustle has devoted a monthly issue to “rule breaking” women.
 There’s a lot to be said for breaking the rules in a positive way!

 - The U.S. Girls Bill Of Rights Reveals The Top 10 Issues Gen Z Girls Care About: Important article that includes a girls’ “Bill of Rights” that I think is wonderful!

 This is an area that I am always interested in due to the enormous growth and addictive nature of smart phones, social media and dating apps.
 Let’s face it – these things are not going away.
 If anything, their popularity will only rise.
 I enjoy working with clients on how to maintain boundaries with technology so that it does not negatively interfere with relationships.
 It is a tough balancing act, yet vitally important to our mental health.
 Here are some useful articles on this topic:

-Tips for how to manage technology in your home.
+- Kids & Tech: Tips for Parents in the Digital Age: Tips for how to manage technology in your home.
 I like the idea of creating a “Tech Free Zone”!